internet4000/migration-firebase-supabase/readme.md

 # migration

+INPUT Radio4000 Firebase (realtime database) instance OUTPUT instance of Supabase (PostgreSQL).

-node js scripts to migrate the r4 firebase (realtime json) instance to supabase (postgresql).
+This repo contains node scripts to migrate the Radio4000 database: users, channels and tracks.

 # How to

-## Input Firebase Realtime Database
+## Input Firebase database

 We export the Firebase database and users with the CLI.
-This will add `./input/database.json` and `./input/auth-users.json`.
+This will add two files: `./input/database.json` and `./input/auth-users.json`.

 ```
 npm install